Basiiic/BasicHud/README.md

 - if you use custom ui sounds i would delete all the sounds in the sound/ui folder except for boing, meow, and byebye (these are used for specific buttons)

-- if sounds are ear piercing this is just tf2 being tf2 delete the sound.cache folder
+- if sounds are glitchy/loud this is just tf2 being tf2 delete the sound.cache folder

 # ISSUES I KNOW ABOUT CURRENTLY